Jane Germain showed up on the music scene in the 90's, with the

 for the ABC with John Kane, "The Banjo"

-2012 has started well with Jane and Ian winning the WA Country Music Award for Best Vocal Group or Duo for the fourth year
+2012 was an even better year, with Jane and Ian winning the WA Country Music Award for Best Vocal Group or Duo for the fourth year

 in a row!

-Jane and Ian will launch their new album, No Fun Allowed on the 9th March 2012 at Kulcha in Fremantle, WA.
+Jane and Ian launched their album, No Fun Allowed on the 9th March 2012 at Kulcha in Fremantle, WA.

-Joining them will be special guests - ex Cowpersons Adam Gare and Fred Kuhnl.
+Joining them were special guests - ex Cowpersons Adam Gare and Fred Kuhnl.